-Alternative measure of knowledge: Patents An alternative way to measure the knowledge frontier is to use the text of patents, rather than academic publications.
-To this purpose, we collected the text of more than six million patents issued since 1976 from the US Patents and Trading Office (USPTO) website.13 We capture the content of each patent with its abstract.
+An alternative way to measure the knowledge frontier is to use the text of patents, rather than academic publications.
+To this purpose, we collect the text of more than six million patents issued since 1976 from the US Patents and Trading Office (USPTO) website.
+We capture the content of each patent with its title and abstract.